Maximilianos/maxpanas.com/notes.md

 - Use an SVG for the site Logo instead of text and a font (?)
 - Add MathJax to the markdown parser for articles (?)
-- Make sure no-js class is removed only when js generally executes successfully (?)
+- DONE? - Make sure no-js class is removed only when js generally executes successfully (?)

 ## Analytics